 As with the municipal inventory, 2005 is the baseline year and 2007 (the interim year) measures progress from the baseline.
 The year 1990 (transparent in color and outlined with a dashed line) gives an indication of consumption trends; however in some cases, backcasting and proxy year data had to be used to approximate historical GHG levels.
-A jobs by industry dataset was developed by SCAG and used as a metric to indicate sector growth rates between years and disaggregate 1990 electricity consumption data into the commercial/industrial sector.
+A jobs by industry dataset was developed by SCAG and used as a metric to disaggregate 1990 electricity consumption data into the commercial and industrial sectors.